google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 ```

 <!--
-First, we will explore a few more ways to get data about a DataFrame.
-One of the
+First, we will explore a few more ways to get information about a DataFrame.
+One
-most basic is the `.shape` property of a DataFrame.
+of the most basic is the `.shape` property of a DataFrame.

 What is shape?